FlaxEngine/FlaxEngine/README.md

 <a href="https://flaxengine.com/discord"><img src="https://discordapp.com/api/guilds/437989205315158016/widget.png"/></a>

 Flax Engine is a high quality modern 3D game engine written in C++ and C#.
-From stunning graphics to powerful scripts - Flax can give everything for your games.
-Designed for fast workflow with many ready to use features waiting for you right now.
+From stunning graphics to powerful scripts, it's designed for fast workflow with many ready-to-use features waiting for you right now.
 To learn more see the website ([www.flaxengine.com](https://flaxengine.com)).

 This repository contains full source code of the Flax Engine (excluding NDA-protected platforms support).
 Anyone is welcome to contribute or use the modified source in Flax-based games.